Training & Development

 1. Prioritize flexibility

-One of the core recommendations from the SHRM and AARP data is for organizational leaders and management teams to become adept at understanding what their workers truly want and need.
+One of the core recommendations from the SHRM data is for organizational leaders and management teams to become adept at understanding what their workers truly want and need.
 They should recognize there is no one-size-fits-all solution for each generation or for all employees in general.
 It’s essential, Raby explains, to be able to adjust.

 “A key part of leadership is coming alongside an employee, assessing where they are, and then asking, ‘What do you need from me?’”
 Raby adds.
 “It’s going to be different for every employee.
 Leaders today need to be flexible and have the soft skills that enable them to understand their employees’ needs.”